Animal Protection Bills to Watch in Massachusetts – 2019-2020 Legislative Session

 Ensure First Responders May Care for Injured Police Dogs

-Sponsored by Senator Mark Montigny and Representative Will Crocker.
-Referred to the Joint Committee on Public Safety and Homeland Security.
+Status: Sponsored by State Senator Mark Montigny and State Representative Will Crocker.
+S.2423 referred to Senate Ways and Means after release from Joint Committee on Public Safety and Homeland Security.
+H.4230 referred to Joint Committee on Health Care Financing after release from Joint Committee on Public Safety and Homeland Security.
 Public hearing held on July 18, 2019.